весёлого воскресенья, негодяи.

 The term anti-Semitism came to prominence during the late 19th century.
 It is attributed to Wilhelm Marr, a German writer, from a pamphlet he published in 1879.
 Anti-Semitism was intended to differentiate between antipathy for Judaism as a religion versus antipathy for Jews as a so-called race or nation.

 In Germany, Jews prospered visibly.
 They contributed to German industry, commerce, the arts and scientific discovery.
-Be that as it may, the "writing was on the wall" (or should have been, that all was not well) when The Question of the Jew is a Question of Race, by Karl Eugen Duehring (1881), was well-received throughout Germany.
+Be that as it may, the "writing was on the wall" (or should have been, that all was not well) when The Question of the Jew is a Question of Race and/or Die Judenfrage als Frage der Racenschaedlichkeit (both published in 1881) by Eugen Karl Dühring, were well-received throughout Germany.
 Many copies were sold, over the next two decades, equivalent to what we consider to be a best seller today.
-The book's conclusion was that the distinction between Jewish religion and Jewish race is false.
+The book(s) conclusion was that the distinction between Jewish religion and Jewish race is false.
 Instead, they are one and the same, inextricably linked.
 The logical consequence is that it is irrelevant whether Jews consider themselves to be Jewish.
-That viewpoint remains relevant in the 21st century, regardless of whether it is accurate, preferable or otherwise.According to Karl Duehring, and the more formalized anti-Semitism that followed, it doesn't matter if Jews convert to Christianity.
+That viewpoint remains relevant in the 21st century, regardless of whether it is accurate.According to Karl Duehring, and the more formalized anti-Semitism that followed, it doesn't matter if Jews convert to Christianity.
 Being non-secular or striving to contribute to the community, culture, including military service, is of no significance.
 Anti-Semitism as a social and cultural ideology did not care what the Jews of Germany believed about their status as former Jews, nor how non-Jewish they behaved.
 All that mattered was that they were identifiable as Jews.

 The New York State Comptroller recently announced that 2012 aggregate Wall Street bonuses are $20 billion, an 8% increase over last year.
 Oddly, the average salary for a Wall Street worker is more than it was prior to the 2008 financial collapse.
 It is also five times greater* than what most workers in New York City earn.